Kino7916/dbd.js-alpha/README.md

   - [Setup](#setup)

 ## About
-dbd.js is a NPM package that is covering Discord API by using discord.js-light as a wrapper.
+dbd.js is a NPM package that is covering Discord API by using discord.js as a wrapper.
 <br>

 Creating your Discord Bot with built-in functions with ease.
  </br>

+## Before using
+Please note NodeJS v14 is needed and Development is subject to change.

 ## Examples